oomol-lab/pdf-craft/README.md

 ## Introduction

 PDF Craft can convert PDF files into various other formats.
 This project will focus on processing PDF files of scanned books.
-The project has just started.
 If you encounter any problems or have any suggestions, please submit [issues](https://github.com/oomol-lab/pdf-craft/issues).

 [![About PDF Craft](./docs/images/youtube.png)](https://www.youtube.com/watch?v=EpaLC71gPpM)